 - Completion of a one-semester science course (C- or better, biology or chemistry course recommended)3

 To qualify for a major in allied health, biology, biochemistry, or chemistry, matriculated APU students must submit evidence of all of the following:

-- Completed prospective major advising in the Department of Biology and Chemistry
+- Completion of prospective major advising in the Department of Biology and Chemistry

 The following are policies that apply to all students in courses offered by the department:

 - A student must complete all prerequisites for a BIOC, BIOL, or CHEM course with a C- or better before taking the course (except as noted in the course description).

 - Students with a total of three unsuccessful attempts (below C-) in any combination of BIOC, BIOL, and CHEM courses will be automatically dropped from subsequent enrollment in department courses.

 - Any single BIOC, BIOL, or CHEM course may only be taken two times at APU.

 - Students may not earn a chemistry minor if they are majoring in biochemistry, nor may they earn a biology minor if they are majoring in allied health or biochemistry.